amrlabib/javascript-essentials/valueOrReference.md

 #### Example 2.4:

-Passing primitves and non primitives to function parameter will follow the same rules.
+Passing primitives and non primitives to function parameter will follow the same rules.

 ```javascript
 var x = 1;